 Catchy commercials and remixes aside, diabetes is a chronic metabolic disorder that impairs glucose tolerance and leads to a high risk of cardiovascular disease.
 Age, genetics, environment, and lifestyle influence the development of diabetes.
-A comprehensive review of studies conducted in both animal and human subjects have found the leaves of the Moringa oleifera tree to significantly reduce blood glucose levels and thus can be held potential as a potent anti-diabetic treatment as an addition to the diabetic medicines.
+A comprehensive review of studies conducted in both animal and human subjects have found the leaves of the Moringa oleifera tree to significantly reduce blood glucose levels.
+Thus moringa has potential to be used as an anti-diabetic treatment in an addition to other traditional diabetic medicines.

 A study by Jaiswal et al. (2009) aimed to determine the effectiveness of moringa on glycemic control based on the claims of moringa as an ethnomedicine to treat diabetes.
-The study proved this claim valid, as the extract of moringa leaves was shown to reduce blood glucose levels in normal rats as well as the high blood glucose levels in sub, mild, and severely diabetic rats.
+The study proved this claim valid by showing that moringa extract could reduce blood glucose levels in normal rats.
+Furthermore, it also reduced the high blood glucose levels in sub, mild, and severely diabetic rats.

-The research behind moringa’s efficacy as an antidiabetic treatment is quite incredible, and even more so as the results are comparable to standard drugs used to treat diabetes.
+The research behind moringa’s efficacy as an antidiabetic treatment is quite incredible.
+Not to mention, the results are comparable to standard drugs used to treat diabetes.
 Alongside Tolbutamid and Glipizide, moringa leaf extract was actually more effective at lowering blood glucose (Jaiswal et al. 2009).

 More research on moringa and diabetes can be found here:

 - Anti diabetic property of drumstic in the International Journal of Health Science in the International Journal of Health Science